 - Keep one main trunk line.
 In the past, my tomato plants would grow large and by the end of the summer, I’d have several main (large) trunks, so this year I’m keeping my plants pruned to one.
 This also makes staking simple, since I’m not confused about which main trunk to stake.

 If you’re planning to grow tomatoes this year, I suggest plenty of consistent water and pruning!
 With more pruning, you may also notice that your plants are taller, so be sure to grab a tall stake (we got a coated one from Lowe’s that’s about 8-feet tall, or you can find some here) and gently tie your main trunk as it grows.
-And I stress consistent watering because fewer limbs mean less places for water to go, so tomatoes splitting could be more likely if you aren’t watering your tomatoes consistently, then give them a gallon.
+And I stress consistent watering.
+Fewer limbs mean less places for water to go.
+So tomato splitting could be more likely if you forget to water them, then pour on tons of water.